Tiger by the Tail (Chase novel): Critical response

 Neil Baran, writing for the British newspaper Truth accused Chase of being predictable, but admitted that the book had a firm grip on the reader.

 Australian critic Zelie McLeod writing for The Daily Telegraph noted “a slightly moralising atmosphere” of the book and compared the last chapter to some of Shakespeare's dramas due to “a tidy little massacre of almost everyone engaged in the plot”.
 The Farmer & Settler observed that the book follows the usual Chase's “pattern of sex, crime, fast living and improbability”.

 In film

-In 1957, Julien Duvivier directed a French-Italian comedy-thriller film The Man in the Raincoat based on this book.
-In 2003, Kushan Nandy directed an Indian murder mystery film 88 Antop Hill loosely based on the book.
+Two films have been adapted from this book: